How Do You Want to Study for GED Social Studies? Pick Below

 3- Economics

-- Do I understand what drove exploration and colonization in the context of economics?
+• Do I perceive the intended meaning of what drove exploration and colonization in the context of economics?

-- Do I understand scientific and industrial revolutions?
+• Do I perceive the intended meaning of scientific and industrial revolutions?

 4- Civics and Government

-- Do I know and understand the structure and design of the US government?
+• Do I know and perceive the intended meaning of the structure and design of the US government?

-- Do I know and understand the political parties, campaigns, and elections in US politics?
+• Do I know and perceive the intended meaning of the political parties, campaigns, and elections in US politics?

-- Do I know and understand contemporary public policy?
+• Do I know and perceive the intended meaning of the contemporary public policy?

-Once you have covered everything, test your knowledge using our GED practice tests for social studies.
+Once you have covered everything, test your ability or knowledge using our GED practice tests for social studies.